-In December 1865 the New York agency was taken over by J. Eugene Robert, an employee of Abry originally from the Neuchâtel Jura.
+In December 1865 the New York agency of Longines was taken over by J. Eugene Robert, an employee of Abry originally from the Neuchâtel Jura.

 Robert must have been aware of the rise of the American watch factories and discussed this with Francillon.
 In 1865 Ernest Francillon told his uncle Auguste Agassiz that he wanted to set up a factory to manufacture watches with extensive use of machinery like in the American factories.
 Agassiz approved of the idea, but pointed out that traditional watchmakers had no experience of mass producing parts by machines.
 An engineer was needed and Jacques David, a relative of Agassiz and Francillon was recruited to the post.

 In March 1866 Ernest Francillon bought two plots of land on the right bank of the little river Suze in St-Imier at a place called "Les Longines", meaning "the long meadows".
 The riverside location was important because there was no electrical grid at the time, and there was no railway to St-Imier to bring coal for a steam engine, so hydraulic power was needed to drive machinery.
 One of the plots bought by Francillon included an ancient water mill, the river had been diverted from its natural channel to create a fall to dive the mill wheel.